samarabbas/temporal-documentation-legacy/docs/06_javaclient/03_implementing_workflows.md

 interface.
 The default implementation uses JSON serializer, but you can use any alternative serialization mechanism.

 The values passed to workflows through invocation parameters or returned through a result value are recorded in the execution history.
-The entire execution history is transferred from the Cadence service to workflow workers with every event that the workflow logic needs to process.
+The entire execution history is transferred from the Temporal service to workflow workers with every event that the workflow logic needs to process.
 A large execution history can thus adversely impact the performance of your workflow.
 Therefore, be mindful of the amount of data that you transfer via activity invocation parameters or return values.
 Otherwise, no additional limitations exist on activity implementations.